sefinek/Genshin-FPS-Unlocker/README.md

 - To inject other third party plugins (e.g. ReShade), go to `Options->Settings->DLLs` and click add

 ## Notes
-- My test account is currently AR55, can't guarantee it will be safe forever, But honestly though, I doubt they would ban you for this.
+- My test account is currently AR55, can't guarantee it will be safe forever, but honestly though, I doubt they would ban you for this.
-- Modifying game memory with an unauthorized third party application is a violation of the ToS, so use it at your own risk (same thing applies for injecting ReShade)
+- Modifying game memory with an unauthorized third party application is a violation of the ToS, so use it at your own risk.
+Same thing applies for injecting ReShade.

 ## Compiling
-Use Visual Studio 2022 Community Edition to compile
+Use Visual Studio 2022 Community Edition to compile.

 ## Version 2.0.0 Changes
 [Click here](https://github.com/34736384/genshin-fps-unlock#version-200-changes)